 Quitting closes the window; you decide whether hosting keeps running.
 UrlyUp can auto-start Mac Hosting on launch so your Runners come back on their own, and it protects your data on shutdown so nothing is lost.

-Your Runners are live while your Mac is awake and hosting is on.
-For always-on serving, keep the Mac awake, a Mac mini on a shelf is the classic setup this was built for.
+With Live App active, your Runners stay available even if your Mac goes offline.
+Without it, your Runners are live while your Mac is awake and hosting is on, so for always-on serving without Live App, keep the Mac awake, a Mac mini on a shelf is the classic setup this was built for.

-UrlyUp is free during the beta.
-The compute is your own Mac, so there are no per-app or per-URL hosting bills.
+Self-hosting is unlimited and free.
+Live App, which keeps your Runners reachable even when your Mac is offline, is $4.99/mo and includes up to 1 GB of storage.
+The compute for self-hosting is your own Mac, so there are no per-app or per-URL hosting bills.
 We even provide the bandwidth to serve your Mac-hosted products to your own users, free, so anyone can reach what you host.

 It's the only account step, and it protects everyone.
 Apple verifies your identity but passes us only the bare minimum about you (you can even hide your email), so your personal data and online presence stay private.
 That verified identity is also what lets us safely run the service: we can hold accounts accountable and shut down misuse of the network, while the public gets Apple's guarantee that you are who you say you are.
 No separate password to manage.